ldravidu/ldravidu/README.md

 ### About Me

-- I am a Software Developer specializing in backend engineering
+- I am a Software Developer specializing in backend development

 - I also develop IoT and embedded systems